DCI-Middle East and North Africa

-DCI is currently expanding its presence in the Arab World and, under the leadership of DCI-Palestine, has been supporting the establishment of a regional network for the MENA region (Middle-East and North Africa).
-This geographic area is of particular concern as it clearly requires the provision of adequate protection for children and human rights defenders alike; both groups continue to pay a high price for ongoing civil unrest.
+DCI has well established its presence in the Arab World and, under the leadership of DCI-Palestine, has been supporting the establishment of a regional network for the Middle-East and North Africa (MENA) region.
+This geographic area is of particular concern for children’s rights as it clearly requires the provision of adequate protection for the protracted conflict between Israel and Palestine where both children and human rights defenders continue to pay a high price for ongoing civil unrest.